Skip to main content

 person holding pile of 5 folded tops

-For a cotton t-shirt, the supply chain begins with a farmer, in this example from India, the world’s largest producer of cotton which is estimated to grow 6,205,000 metric tonnes each year.
+For a cotton t-shirt the supply chain begins with a farmer, in this example from India.
+The country is one of the world’s largest producers of cotton, estimated to produce over 25 million bales each year.

-The farmer will plant their cotton seeds between March and May and harvest the cotton in November.
+The farmer will plant their cotton seeds in the months from April and harvest the cotton several months later.
 Cotton is grown by a mixture of big plantations and smallholder farmers.
-Big plantations rely on a hired workers, including additional seasonal labour at harvest time; whilst smallholders rely mainly on family members, but also other members of the community, occasionally hire some extra hands but often labour using exchanges.
+Big plantations rely on hired workers, including additional seasonal labour at harvest time.
+Smallholders rely mainly on family members, but also other members of the community, occasionally hiring some extra hands but often exchanging labour instead.

 Once the cotton has been grown and harvested, it is sold in wholesale markets.
 Next, the cotton is purchased by retailers, who will take it to a ginning and pressing mill to be processed.
 Here, the cotton will be removed from its pods, and turned into cotton lint for shipment overseas.

-Cotton exporters will transport it to China, where it is again sold on and passed between spinners, to dyers and then to weavers to be turned into fabric.
-By this stage, the cotton is ready to be sewn into garments for wearing.
+In this supply chain, cotton exporters transport it to China, where it is again sold on and processed by spinners and to weavers to be turned into fabric, the cotton is ready to be sewn into garments for wearing.

 This t-shirt is going to be tailored in Bangladesh, so fabric exporters will again ship the material overseas where it will be purchased for use in factories.
 About 10% of the UK’s clothing is imported from Bangladesh each year.

-Even these garment factories are often not owned by the t-shirt brand itself, which will instead contract local suppliers to make different designs.
+Even these garment factories are usually not owned by the t-shirt brand itself, which will instead contract local suppliers to make different designs.
 Tailors will sew the garment following specifications sent by the t-shirt brand.
-This stage determines the ‘Made in’ label – so the t-shirt will say ‘Made in Bangladesh’.
+This stage determines the ‘Made in ...’ label.
+In this example the t-shirt will say ‘Made in Bangladesh’.
 Then it is shipped for sale in the UK.

 While the brand that we recognise is responsible for sale and design, they may not oversee any of the production themselves.
 Each stage can be outsourced to other companies known as their suppliers.